PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 Canine Nutrition: The Macronutrients

 Canine nutrition is comprised of two major types of components, the macronutrients, and the micronutrients.
 As the name implies, the macronutrients are those that must be supplied in greater quantities.
 These include protein, carbohydrates, fats, and of course water.
-Micronutrients are the substances that are needed in much smaller amounts, and these contain the vitamins and the minerals.
+Micronutrients are the substances that are needed in much smaller amounts, and these contain vitamins and minerals.

 There are no calories in water, but it is the one component that must be present for anyone including dogs to live.
 Dogs can go for weeks without food, but just a small percentage of water loss in their body can lead to death.
 If fresh, clean water is available dogs can maintain the amount of water they require by drinking when they feel thirsty.
 A healthy dog should be drinking at least an ounce of water per pound of body weight.

-A quick way to decide whether your dog is dehydrated is to pinch a bit of skin on the dog’s back, near the shoulder blades and pull up gently.
+A quick way to decide whether your dog is dehydrated is to pinch a bit of skin on the dog’s back, near the shoulder blades, and pull up gently.
 Healthy dogs’ skin will spring back into place immediately.
 The skin of a dehydrated dog will slowly return to its original position.

 Proteins and Amino Acids